ResilienceWeb/resilience-web/README.md

 - Dependencies of this project are listed in package.json, and I will update them at a regular interval
 - For the network visualisation, I used react-graph-vis which is a wrapper around [vis.js](https://visjs.org/)

+## Acknowledgements

 [![Powered by Vercel](https://resilienceweb.org.uk/powered-by-vercel.svg)](https://vercel.com?utm_source=resilience-web&utm_campaign=oss)

+Many thanks to [Gitbook](https://www.gitbook.com) for supporting our project by giving us a membership on their brilliant documentation platform.